IBM 3270: Controllers

 On the 3274 and 3174, IBM used the term configuration support letter, sometimes followed by a release number, to designate a list of features together with the hardware and microcode needed to support them.

-By 1994 the 3174 Establishment Controller supported features such as attachment to multiple hosts via Token Ring, Ethernet, or X.25 in addition to the standard channel attach or SDLC; terminal attachment via twisted pair, Token Ring or Ethernet in addition to co-ax; and TN3270.
+By 1994 the 3174 Establishment Controller supported features such as attachment to multiple hosts via Token Ring, Ethernet, or X.25 in addition to the standard channel attach or SDLC; terminal attachment via twisted pair, Token Ring or Ethernet in addition to 3270 coaxial; and TN3270.
 They also support attachment of asynchronous ASCII terminals, printers, and plotters alongside 3270 devices.

 3274 controller

 IBM introduced the 3274 controller family in 1977, replacing the 3271–2 product line.

-Where the features of the 3271–2 was hardcoded, the 3274 was controlled by its microcode that was read from the 3274's built-in 8” floppy drive.
+Where the features of the 3271–2 was hardcoded, the 3274 was controlled by its microcode that was read from the 3274's built-in 8" floppy drive.

 3274 models included 8, 12, 16, and 32 port remote controllers and 32-port local channel attached units.
 In total 16 different models were over time released to the market.
 The 3274-1A was an SNA physical Unit type 2.0 (PU2.0), required only a single address on the channel for all 32 devices and was not compatible with the 3272.
 The 3274-1B and 3274-1D were compatible with the 3272 and were referred to as local non-SNA models.

 The 3274 controllers introduced a new generation of the coax protocol, named Category A, to differentiate them from the Category B coax devices, such as the 3277 terminal and the 3284 printer.
 The first Category A coax devices were the 3278 and the first color terminal, the IBM 3279 Color Display Station.

-Enabling backward compatibility, it was possible to install coax boards, so-called ‘panels’, in groups of 4 or 8 supporting the now older Category B coax devices.
+Enabling backward compatibility, it was possible to install coax boards, so-called 'panels', in groups of 4 or 8 supporting the now older Category B coax devices.
 A maximum of 16 Category B terminals could be supported, and only 8 if the controller were fully loaded with a maximum of 4 panels each supporting 8 Category A devices.

 During its life span, the 3274 supported several features including: